 Fluency in English is mandatory and a good knowledge of Russian is an asset as it facilitates training at the Gagarin Cosmonaut Training Centre in Russia.
 Interest in, and knowledge of, American, Russian and Japanese culture is also useful as it will facilitate good relations with our international partners on the Space Station.

 If you believe you have the above qualities and qualifications, and can remain dedicated to your goal of becoming an astronaut, even though it will mean years of hard work, preparation and patience as you wait for an opportunity to finally board a spacecraft, then you could apply to the European Astronaut Corps.

 ESA astronauts can only be selected from countries that are ESA Member States.

 A selection round was held between May 2008 and May 2009.
 From the applicants, 8413 qualified for the selection process that was performed under the lead of ESA’s European Astronaut Centre (EAC), based in Cologne, Germany.
 On 20 May 2009, six new ESA astronauts were presented at a press conference held at ESA Headquarters in Paris, France.
-The new ESA astronauts start their basic training at EAC on 1 September 2009.
+The new ESA astronauts began their basic training at EAC on 1 September 2009.